 - The PSA focuses on the underlying message behind Red Ribbon Week and the commitment to a healthy, drug-free lifestyle.

-- The PSA demonstrates how college students are taking action on their campus to prevent alcohol abuse and the non-medical use of prescription stimulants.
+- The PSA demonstrates how college students are taking action on their campus to prevent alcohol and drug abuse.

-- The PSA inspires and challenges others to take action to prevent alcohol abuse and the non-medical use of prescription stimulants among college students.
+- The PSA inspires and challenges others to take action to prevent alcohol and drug abuse among college students.

 Creativity and Originality (30 points)